anavarre/d9/README.md

 ## Setup

-### PATH
+### Method 1: Add it to your PATH

-Copy the file under e.g. `/usr/local/bin/d9` to invoke it from anywhere.
+Copy the `d9.py` file under e.g. `/usr/local/bin/d9` to invoke it from anywhere.

-### .bash_aliases
+### Method 2: use your .bash_aliases file

-Alternatively, simply create the following Bash alias to invoke the script from anywhere.
+Alternatively, simply create the following Bash alias in your `.bash_aliases` file to invoke the script from anywhere.

 ```
 alias d9='path/to/d9.py'